Kotodama is a Japanese term that originates from Shinto, Japan’s animist religion.

 “I”, “Is”, and “Time” are the most frequently used pronoun, verb and noun.

-While these words are never together as a sentence, “I is time” reveals the ultimate truth of existence.
+While these words never appear together as a sentence, “I is time” reveals what we are.

-“I” implies a self separate from that which is not “I”.
+“I” implies a personal self that’s separate from all that is not the self.

 I is time